Fargo, North Dakota: Economy

 The economy of the Fargo area has historically been dependent on agriculture.
 That dominance has decreased substantially in recent decades.
 Today the city of Fargo has a growing economy based on food processing, manufacturing, technology, retail trade, higher education, and healthcare.

 Top employers

-According to the city's 2022 Annual Comprehensive Financial Report, the largest employers in the city are:
+According to the city's 2025 Annual Comprehensive Financial Report, the principal employers in the city are: